anroOfCode/linux-cc2520-driver/MANUAL.md

 other radio specific error codes.
-  * **Our driver is not fully thread-safe.** Although you can certainly send and receive packets simultaneously (this is recommended), you may not send multiple packets from separate threads.
+  * **Our driver is not fully thread-safe.** Although you can certainly send and receive packets simultaneously (this is recommended), you may not send multiple packets simultaneously from separate threads.
 Only a single packet may be sent or received at any time from all processes.
   * Our driver does not implement nonblocking IO currently.
 The low data rates really don't make this something we need to do, although it might be supported in the future.

+**<code>write()</code> Calls**
+Calling write with a data frame as specified below will return in most cases the length of the data written, as typical of Linux character drivers.
+It will never perform an incomplete write, but the maximum buffer size that is allowable is 128 bytes, 1 byte for the PHY length field, and 127 for the MAC datagram.

+The write call will block until the entire transmission has been completed by the radio.
+This can be 10s of milliseconds depending on how you configure radio features such as LPL.

+When the write call returns the caller should examine the return value.
+If it is negative this indicates an error in transmission and should be handled appropriately.
+The error codes are listed below.

 **Error Codes**